History of personal computers: Japanese computers

 From the late 1970s to the early 1990s, Japan's personal computer market was largely dominated by domestic computer products.
-NEC became the market leader following the release of the PC-8001 in 1979, continuing with the 8-bit PC-88 and 16-bit PC-98 series in the 1980s, but had early competition from the Sharp MZ and Hitachi Basic Master series, and later competition from the 8-bit Fujitsu FM-7, Sharp X1, MSX and MSX2 series and 16-bit FM Towns and Sharp X68000 series.
-Several of these systems were also released in Europe, MSX in particular gaining some popularity there.
+NEC became the market leader following the release of the PC-8001 in 1979, continuing with the 8-bit PC-88 and 16-bit PC-98 series in the 1980s, but had early competition from the Sharp MZ and Hitachi Basic Master series, and later competition from the 8-bit Fujitsu FM-7, Sharp X1, MSX and MSX2 series, and 16-bit FM Towns and X68000 series.
+Several of these systems were also released in Europe; MSX in particular gained some popularity there.

 A key difference between early Western and Japanese systems was the latter's higher display resolutions (640x200 from 1979, and 640x400 from 1985) in order to accommodate Japanese text.
 Japanese computers also from the early 1980s employed Yamaha FM synthesis sound boards which produce higher quality sound.
-Japanese computers were widely used to produce video games, though only a small portion of Japanese PC games were released outside of the country.
+Japanese computers were widely used to produce video games, though only a small portion of Japanese computer games were released outside of the country.
 The most successful Japanese personal computer was NEC's PC-98, which sold more than 18 million units by 1999.